 The Institution maintains its overall borrowing levels at 35% of annual income, in line with the current strategic plan targets.
 The University anticipates the need to manage its loan financing arrangements in a careful and measured manner, recognising that conditions can change substantially over the period of a long term loan.
 In light of this the investment required to support the Estates Master plan is being given careful consideration and close scrutiny by the Governors with support from external professional advisors KPMG.
 This will drive the future aims and measures of the University's financial strategy, including levels of gearing.

 The Governing Body requires that interest rate exposure is managed by means of a combination of variable and fixed rate borrowing.
-New borrowing of £0.189m was received in 2015/16 from Salix to support a range of energy efficient projects (2015: £0.315m).
-The University also received a further £0.289m from HEFCE as a revolving green fund loan (2015: no new loans received).
+New borrowing of £0.189m was received in 2016/17 from Salix to support a range of energy efficient projects (2016: £0.189m was received from Salix and £0.280m from the HEFCE Revolving Green Fund).